Austin-Schaffer/android-messaging-push-tutorial/README.md

 ##Send the Push Notification

-Open up **MessagingActivity.java**.
-In MyMessageClientListener, you will see onShouldSendPushData; this is where you will send a push notification request to your backend:
+Open up `MessagingActivity.java`.
+In `MyMessageClientListener`, you will see `onShouldSendPushData`; this is where you will send a push notification request to your backend:

     //get the id that is registered with Sinch final String regId = new String(pushPairs.get(0).getPushData());